-Procrastinating on writing the note to show their nurse appreciation, is often due to a person lacking clarity about what to say.
+Procrastinating on writing the note to show appreciation, is often due to a person lacking clarity about what to say.
 Seems obvious.
 Let’s focus on why you are wanting to tell your nurse or health care provider how they helped you or a loved one during a difficult time.
 A great place to start.

 Example Thank You Notes For Nurses

 From cradle to grave, we all have nurses, doctors and other healthcare heroes with us during the best and worst of times.
 We don’t always get to choose how things turn out.
 Take a moment to find the right words to say My Dear Nurse, Thanks For Being With Me.

 Thank You Note For Our Nurse after the Birth of our Child

 Dear Nurse Dan,

 Thank-you, thank-you, thank-you for your quick thinking and constant encouragement as I struggled through a tricky labour and, finally, arrived at the birth of our triplets.
 I guess the pain was worth it ;-).

 Your sense of humor and perfectly time one-liners eased the pain, too.
 Thank you for the compassion you show new moms every day.